Master's Programs

 International Master's in Management at Nova SBE

-This is a highly selective 3- Semester Master’s Program that provides students with the tools, concepts, and training to succeed in an international context:
+This is a highly selective Master’s Program that provides students with the tools, concepts, and training to succeed in a professional international context.

-• In Year 1 (first and second semester), students follow the Master’s in Management curriculum and benefit from an exclusive and personalized support from a dedicated Nova SBE Career team to prepare their career abroad.
-Exclusive language courses in Portuguese and Spanish are also offered.
+• In Year 1 (first and second semester), students follow the Master's in Management curriculum and benefit from exclusive and personalized support from a dedicated Nova SBE Career team to prepare for their career abroad.
+Exclusive language courses in Portuguese and Spanish are also offered (limited slots).

 *International Internship: 8-week international internship outside of Portugal & outside country of origin.
-To be completed after end of Bachelor's until end of Master's.
-Students may carry out their 8-week internship as follows: 8 weeks at company or through accumulation of 2 or more 4-week international internships.
+It must be completed after the Bachelor's degree, between 2nd and 3rd semester of the program or immediately after the Master's.
+Students may carry out their 8-week internship as follows: 8 weeks at company or through the accumulation of two 4-week international internships.

-** Study abroad experience can be completed through the following options: CEMS MIM Exchange Semester (for students simultaneously enrolled in the CEMS MIM Program); Partner School Master’s (for students simultaneously enrolled in one of the Double Degree Programs); Exchange Semester, during the IMF program, outside Portugal and outside the country where the Bachelor’s degree was obtained.
+** Study abroad experience can be completed through the following options: Exchange Semester, in the 3rd or 4th semester of the IMM program, adding 1 extra semester, outside Portugal and outside the country where the Bachelor’s degree was obtained, CEMS MIM Exchange Semester (for students simultaneously enrolled in the CEMS MIM Program); Partner School Master’s (for students simultaneously enrolled in one of the Double Degree Programs).

 The International Master’s in Management (IMM) is designed for bachelor’s students who want to have an international career after their master’s program and ambition a fast career progression in a multinational company.